Driving to Norway from UK: Best Routes & Top Tips

 Ferries from UK to Norway

 You may have read about getting a freight ferry from England to Norway.
-The Immingham to Norway route was a popular option for car drivers but DFDS Norway state on their website;
+The Immingham to Norway route was a popular option for car drivers, but DFDS Norway states on their website;

 “The DFDS freight port of Immingham can accept commercial freight drivers with their loads.
 Due to UKBF port approval, private passengers are not permitted to be carried through Immingham.
 This means that we can no longer accept leisure fare paying passengers on the freight routes through Immingham.”

-This means there is no direct ferry from United Kingdom to Norway.
-But, you can still get to Norway in less than 24 hours if you pick the right routes and share the driving.
+This means there is no direct ferry from the United Kingdom to Norway.
+But you can still get to Norway in less than 24 hours if you pick the right routes and share the driving.
 We’ll show you how.

 EuroTunnel Le Shuttle